Kokak

-Kokak (International title: The Frog Princess) is a Philippine television drama fantasy series broadcast by GMA Network.
+Kokak (international title: The Frog Princess) is a Philippine television drama fantasy series broadcast by GMA Network.
 The series is based on a comics serial of the same title created by Ruben Marcelino and published in Darna Komiks.
 Directed by Ricky Davao, it stars Sarah Lahbati in the title role.
-It premiered on November 14, 2011 on the network's Afternoon Prime line up replacing Pahiram ng Isang Ina.
+It premiered on November 14, 2011 on the network's Afternoon Prime line up.
 The series concluded on March 2, 2012 with a total of 80 episodes.
-It was replaced by Hiram na Puso in its timeslot.